notnuthin/note-app/meetings.md

 - Charles will work on requirement #6, revise #12
 - The group should be almost done with milestone 1.
 Still needed: weekly meeting schedule, name, to commit requirements.

+### 2023-11-05 at 15:00
+- Anthony, Charles, CJ, Thy
+- Reviewed the assignment and worked on updating the markdown files.
+(25 minutes)
+- We individually committed our work on the use cases (30 minutes)
+- Team members need to commit their use case descriptions
+- Milestone 1 should basically be completed.